 I don’t have experience with sea turtles or research, is this project for me?

 Experience is not necessary.
 We make sure that you understand our methodology in the training sessions, in addition to explaining everything in the field.
-Our work with these endangered sea turtles is taken seriously, which is why our training sessions are so important to attend.
+Our work with these vulnerable sea turtles is taken seriously, which is why our training sessions are so important to attend.

 Will I have time to do things on my own?